camdecoster/camdecoster.github.io/src/content/blog/jest-variables-test-execution-cycle.md

 });
 ```

-Essentially, I'm creating my own local `beforeEach` block in the form of the function `triggerEvent`, which get's called with the locally scoped `position`.
+Essentially, I'm creating my own local `beforeEach{:js}` block in the form of the function `triggerEvent{:js}`, which get's called with the locally scoped `position{:js}`.
 Other than that change, the code is pretty much the same.
 But now the correct value is emitted for each pass through the loop.
 Here's the Jest output:

 ```shell
  PASS  content/posts/jest-variables-test-execution-cycle/passingLoop.test.js